 Your child will learn the following key sporting skills:

 Football club is run by ProActive Academy on Tuesday's after school.
-It is for year groups 2, 3, 4 and 5.
+It is for year groups 1 -6.
 Children have the ability to learn a range of football skills as well as competing in mini competitions and games.
 The club is often outdoors so make sure you bring warm kit!

 Hotshots Basketball, takes place on a Thursday before school.
 This involves a number of games that develop basketball skills and teamwork.
 Children learn to encourage each other as well as move around the court safely, making the most use of court space, they develop their passing skills and of course practise their shooting.
 Extra competitions are available through Hotshots and details are given about these through the school club.
 Awards for the “star player” are given out weekly and also a termly award is also given.
 This club is available for both girls and boys in Years 2-5.